sustainability

 I bet if you ask 5 people what 'sustainable' means, you'll get 5 different answers.
 Do you include looking after soil quality?
 Bio diversity?
 The five freedoms for animal welfare?
 Looking after herders?
 What about regeneration?
 Unfortunately the sustainable label is a buzzword very easily bandied about: I've questioned so many suppliers about their claims and been disappointed more times than I can remember.
 Now when I see a 'sustainable' label I have to consciously stop my eyes rolling in my head.
 Show me the proof!

-It took me a long time to find a supply chain that could prove what it claimed, had stock that I could buy, and availability of that stock when I needed it.
+It took me a long time to find a cashmere mill that could prove what it claimed, had stock that I could buy, and availability of that stock when I needed it.
 Don't take my word for it, no greenwashing here!
 These are the certifications my cashmere holds:

 Good Cashmere Standard: a certification which stands for sustainably sourced cashmere from farms where goats are treated responsibly, the environment is protected and the social, ecological and economic living conditions of cashmere farmers and their families are respected.
 The Good Cashmere Standard is an initiative of the Aid by Trade Foundation with the aim of creating, promoting and implementing a benchmark standard for sustainable cashmere.